Paul G. Haaga Jr.

-Paul G. Haaga Jr. is an American businessman who was the acting CEO of NPR.
+Paul G. Haaga, Jr. is an American businessman who was the acting CEO of NPR from 2013 to 2014.
 He is the former chairman and director of Capital Research and Management Company.
 He retired from Capital Group at the end of 2012.
 Haaga is also the chair of the Facebook Oversight Board.

 Education

 Haaga earned a Bachelor of Arts degree in economics from Princeton University, an M.B.A. from the Wharton School of the University of Pennsylvania, and a Juris Doctor from the University of Pennsylvania Law School.